 This two-part teach-in is a revamp of our signature Teach-In of the same name, and gives participants a vocabulary for welcome.
 Offering fresh ways to discuss gender identity and sexual orientation that look for commonalities rather than categories, Connecting the Dots will give viewers a way to use their own lived experiences to better understand nuances in gender identity and sexual orientation.
 Each 50-minute part addresses practical answers to questions about gender identity and sexual orientation, with the goal of expanding our welcome of LGBTQIA+ people in our congregations.

-Jess is the Program & Communications Manager for More Light and is in the final stages of the ordination process in the Presbyterian Church (USA).
+Jess is the Program & Communications Manager for More Light and was the first openly non-binary person ordained in the PC (USA).

 Prior to joining MLP, Jess was the Youth Programs Director at Side by Side, an organization in Richmond, VA serving LGBTQIA+ youth.
 While at Side by Side, Jess worked with hundreds of young people through support groups, a leadership program, and various programs in the community.
 They created a parent support group and a meals program, and trained a wide variety of faith community leaders and service providers on best practices for working with LGBTQIA+ youth.

 A native of East Texas and lifelong Presbyterian, Jess holds a Master of Divinity from Union Presbyterian Seminary, a Master of Fine Arts in Photography from the University of North Texas, and a Bachelor of Fine Arts in Studio Art from Baylor.

 Check out Jess’s TEDx Talk on what faith communities can learn from spaces dedicated to LGBTQIA+ youth for more.